Kent County Cricket Club in 2015: NatWest t20 Blast

-After a series of good performances, Kent's young side topped the South Group of the 2015 NatWest t20 Blast but went out of the competition at the quarter-final stage to Lancashire.
+After a series of good performances, Kent's young team topped the South Group of the 2015 NatWest t20 Blast but went out of the competition at the quarter-final stage to Lancashire.
 After being bowled out for 142, late wickets led to a "dramatic" finish with Lancashire scoring two runs off the last ball of the match to tie the game with a score of 142/6.
 Lancashire progressed to the finals day due to losing fewer wickets.